OpenSourceEconomics/epp_topics/src/epp_topics/scientific_computing/indexing/screencast/slides.md

 ---

-# What is indexing
+# What is indexing?

-- Remember: we can select elements of a list using something like `list[1: 3]`
+- Remember: we can select elements of a list using something like `list[1:3]`
-- Numpy uses the same syntax `arr[1: 3]`
+- Numpy uses the same syntax `arr[1:3]`
 - Numpy generalizes it in several ways:
-  - Indexing into mutli-dimensional arrays
+  - Indexing into multi-dimensional arrays
   - Boolean indexing

 ---